-From South to North, our One Month Myanmar Itinerary will take you overland across the top 12 destinations in the Land of the Golden Pagoda!
+From South to North, our Myanmar itinerary will take you overland across the top 12 places to visit in the Land of the Golden Pagoda!

 It’s a culturally diverse town with Indian, Muslim and Chinese influences amongst the majority Bamar and Thai population.

 There are several interesting things to do in Kawthaung including a couple of stunning lookout points & Buddhist monuments.

 With its ramshackle mix of architecture & housing, Kawthaung is a easy place to spend a day or two – what a great introduction to Myanmar!

 * Don’t forget to purchase travel insurance before any trip to Myanmar.
 We’ve been using World Nomads for over 10 years.
 It’s the best-value provider we’ve found but there are other important things to consider.